CTU-IIG/thermocam-pcb/README.md

 * `ip_address:8080` shows the current thermocamera stream
 * `ip_address:8080/temperatures.txt` returns the current POI Celsius temperatures in `name=temp` format
+* `ip_address:8080/position-std.txt` returns the current rolling standard deviations of POI positions in `name=temp` format, which is 0 if tracking is not enabled.

 ## Command line reference